sf105/sttp-book/_chapters/testing-principles.md

 We can use a lot of different words for a system that is not behaving correctly.
 Just to name a few we have error, mistake, defect, bug, fault and failure.
-As we like to be able to describe the problem in software precisely, we need to agree on a certain vocabulairy.
+As we like to be able to describe the problem in software precisely, we need to agree on a certain vocabulary.
 For now this comes down to three terms: **failure**, **fault**, and **error**.

 A **failure** is a component of the (software) system that is not behaving as expected.